-Table 2 – Qualitative information on Social risk: Free format text boxes for disclosure of qualitative information in Annex XXXVII
+Table 2: Qualitative information on Social risk: Free format text boxes for disclosure of qualitative information in Annex XXXIX

-Institutions shall use the following instructions to complete Table 2 – ‘Qualitative Information on Social risk’ set out in Annex XXXIX to this Regulation, in order to describe the integration of social risks in their business strategy and processes, governance and risk management, in accordance with Article 449a of Regulation (EU) No 575/2013 in conjunction with Article 435 of that Regulation.
+Institutions shall use the following instructions to complete ‘Table 2: Qualitative Information on Social risk’ set out in Implementing Regulation 24/XXXX, in order to describe the integration of social risks in their business strategy and processes, governance and risk management, in accordance with Article 449a of Regulation (EU) No 575/2013 in conjunction with Article 435 of that Regulation.

+Institutions shall disclose this table on an annual basis, based on materiality assessment.